 Rules in Constructing True-False Tests

-Binomial-choice tests are tests that have only two (2) options such as true or false, right or wrong, good or better and so on.
-A student who knows nothing of the content of the examination would have 50°i chance of getting the correct answer by sheer guess work.
-Although correction-for-guessing formulas exist, it is best that the, teacher ensures that a true-false item is able to discriminate properly between those who know and those who are just guessing.
-A modified true-false test can offset the effect of guessing by requiring students to explain their answer and to disregard a correct answer if the explanation is incorrect.
+Binomial-choice tests are tests that have only two (2) options, such as true or false, right or wrong, good or better, and so on.
+A student who knows nothing of the content of the examination would have a 50% chance of getting the correct answer by sheer guesswork.
+Although correction-for-guessing formulas exist, it is best that the teacher ensures that a true-false item is able to discriminate properly between those who know and those who are just guessing.
+A modified true-false test can offset the effect of guessing by requiring students to explain their answers and to disregard a correct answer if the explanation is incorrect.
 Here are some rules of thumb in constructing true-false items.

 Rule 1: Do not give a hint (inadvertently) in the body of the question.